WilliamPrime/Voron-01-Volcano-part-cooling/README.md

 # changes compared to the default voron01 repo
-[link back to main voron 0.1 repo](https://github.com/VoronDesign/Voron-0/tree/Voron0.1) [link to mini-afterSherpa repo](https://github.com/PrintersForAnts/Mini-AfterSherpa)
+[link back to main voron 0.1 repo](https://github.com/VoronDesign/Voron-0/tree/Voron0.1)

+[link to mini-afterSherpa repo](https://github.com/PrintersForAnts/Mini-AfterSherpa)

 - this page contains only the files for the modified part cooling ducts

+# short summary of what this is
+- modified part cooling ducts for dragon-HF with a volcano length block

+# full writing

 # preamblings and context for this project